Congressional District # 16

 Ground water monitoring efforts indicate that the contaminated plume has stabilized and continued migration of contaminated groundwater off-site is no longer occurring.

 A Five-Year Review was completed September 27, 2013 which evaluated the protectiveness of the implemented remedy.
 The review determined that a complete protectiveness determination could not be made until further information was obtained.
 A vapor intrusion study was needed to fully evaluate the risks to on-site workers.
 The review also determined that the required institutional controls need to be fully implemented for the entire site.
 During the summer of 2014, IEPA conducted fieldwork to collect data to evaluate potential exposures due to vapor intrusion.
-The data is currently being evaluated and a Five-Year Review addendum is expected to be completed during the winter of 2015.
+The data is currently being evaluated and a Five-Year Review addendum is expected to be completed during 2015.

 Success StoryThe relocation of the lubricant manufacturer to the site has documented the success of re-using the site while the operation and maintenance of the remedy is ongoing.